Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The detailed construction method

-\begin{lemma} Consider the set of weights that will have the $\tau$-th largest optimal codeword length at the end of the algorithm.
-During the execution of the algorithm, these weights will be assigned to at most two consecutive (with respect to the levels that contain leaves) levels, with level numbers, at most, $2\tau-1$ and $2\tau$.
-Hence, the number of iterations performed by the algorithm is at most $2k$. \end{lemma}
+\begin{lemma} Consider the set of weights that will have the $\tau$-th largest codeword length among the optimal prefix codes at the end of the algorithm.
+During the course of execution of the algorithm these weights will be assigned to at most two consecutive (among the levels that are assigned weights) levels, with level numbers at most $2\tau-1$ and $2\tau$.
+Hence, the number of iterations performed by the algorithm is at most $2k$, where $k$ is the number of distinct codeword lengths for the optimal prefix codes. \end{lemma}